httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 timing attack exists if the attacker can control any part of the dictionary, or if it can read the dictionary and control any part of the content being compressed, while performing multiple requests that vary the dictionary or injected content.
-Under such an attack, the changing size of the response reveals information about the content, which might be sufficient to read the supposedly secure response.
+Under such an attack, the changing size or processing time of the response reveals information about the content, which might be sufficient to read the supposedly secure response.